JacksonBennett05/JacksonBennett05/README.md

 - Hosting: AWS

 ---
+-->

-## Other Projects
+## Projects
 - **UFC Fight Predictor** - Full-stack app (React + Flask + Python scraper) that simulates fights.
 - **Casino Project** - CLI Blackjack game written in Java using OOP principles and game logic.
+- **Lego Price Tracker (In Progress)** - Scrapes prices of lego sets off different websites to find the best deal on the set.

 ---